Last Updated on January 17, 2025

 Kashi Vishwanath (Uttar Pradesh)

-This temple has to be one of the most prominent and significant shrines for Lord Shiva and has always been a focal point for Hindu pilgrimage since time immemorial.
-Built in true Hindu architectural form Kashi Vishwanath temple of Varanasi is the oldest temple in one of the oldest living cities of India.
-The temple has a long history of battling with invaders and looters who used to constantly rob the temple of its riches and demolish it.
-However the current temple stands tall and in all its might and was built by the Maratha ruler Ahilya Bai Holkar of Indore in 1780.
+This temple is one of the most prominent and significant shrines for Lord Shiva and has always been a focal point for Hindu pilgrimage since time immemorial.
+Built in true Hindu architectural form, the Kashi Vishwanath temple of Varanasi is the oldest temple in one of the oldest living cities of India.
+The temple has a long history of battling invaders and looters who constantly robbed the temple of its riches and demolished it.
+However, the current temple stands tall in all its might and was built by the Maratha ruler Ahilya Bai Holkar of Indore in 1780.

 Best Time to Visit – November to April